 Probeset IDs are necessary as row names in e3.upp for building gene categories.
-Here, the functional categories of interest are KEGG pathways.
-The KEGG categories are identified internally by the safe function; the process of generating categories is discussed in more detail in section 5.
+Here, the functional categories of interest are REACTOME pathways and are identified internally by the safe function; the process of generating categories is discussed in more detail in section 5.